 Rehmeier’s script has a dark comedy style that might be off-putting to some in the crudeness and cruelness of its language, but there is no shortage of family dysfunction for viewers to relate to or be grateful they lack.
 Patty’s family dinner is filled with arguments between her parents Connie (Mary Lynn Rajskub) and Norman (Pat Healy) and her younger brother Kevin (Griffin Gluck), and the only way she can get a word in is to shriek wildly.
 When black sheep Simon returns home, there is a hilarious sequence as his uptight family acts like they’ve just seen a ghost — he’s not supposed to have a key, but still he gets in, and knows just how to unlock their reserved facades as they let loose plenty of screaming, too.

 While some of the bullies (and employers and parents) can seem cartoonishly cruel, this coming-of-rage story allows its protagonists to shine in all their twitchy raucous energy — if they’re living in a cartoon world, Simon and Patty burst off the page.
-Building up to a climactic punk rock show, Dinner in America gets in your face, in your head, and under your skin with its tunes and thunderous characters, serving up a feast for the senses in a feast for the senses a delicious helping of anarchic energy.
+Building up to a climactic punk rock show, Dinner in America gets in your face, in your head, and under your skin with its tunes and thunderous characters, serving up a feast for the senses in a delicious helping of anarchic energy.